The Magic Walking Stick: Publication

 The novel was first published in 1932 by Hodder & Stoughton, in an edition illustrated by John Morton Sale.
+In 1935, Associated Newspapers published The Magic Walking-Stick and Stories from the Arabian Nights, combining Buchan's novel, illustrated by Vernon L Soper, with Frances Jenkins Alcott's re-telling of the Arabian Nights tales, illustrated by Monro S Orr.

 Background

 The Magic Walking Stick is Buchan's only novel for children.
 An early short version of the story was contained in a contribution that Buchan had made to Lady Cynthia Asquith's short story collection Sails of Gold (1927).
 Its genesis was a game that Buchan used to play with his own children.